The Applicant Guide: What should I include in an application?

 - By referencing data that have been previously evaluated in support of another product(s) that can be extrapolated to support your product.

 - By submitting a letter authorising us to access data submitted by a third party that are either submitted in support of your application or previously evaluated in support of another product.

-- By referencing unprotected data that have previously been evaluated in support of another product (see the guidance document on the protection of data - extrapolated and assessed trials permits).
+- By referencing unprotected data that have previously been evaluated in support of another product (go to the guidance on the protection of data - extrapolated and assessed trials permits).

 - By submitting published studies, or other information, from scientific journals or other sources.
 The full report on which the published study is based should be provided if it is available.

 - By submitting a reasoned scientific case as to why certain data requirements do not need to be met by the provision of actual data.